Lilly | Self Service Password Reset

 Microsoft Authenticator

-Microsoft Authenticator is supported on iPhones, iPads, and Android for MFA using push notifications or verification codes.
+Microsoft Authenticator is supported on iPhones, iPads, and Android for MFA using push notifications or passkeys.
+Phones manufactured by Huawei or devices that do not connect to the Apple App store or Google Play store may not be supported.

-Employees and Contingent Workers with iOS or Android mobile devices can configure Microsoft Authenticator for passwordless authentication.
-More information about this use case can be found on the Discovering IT portal.
+Employees and Contingent Workers with iOS or Android mobile devices can configure Microsoft Authenticator for passwordless authentication using the guide found on the Discovering IT portal.
+Additionally, a passkey can be setup by following the guide here

 Users can register up to five authenticator apps, including Microsoft Authenticator, at a time.